An Interview With Director Lucia Senesi

 Q. What kind of training have you had, if any?

 A. I’ve always had a bad relationship with schools.
 Everything I learned, I learned on set.
 I’m fortunate because the cinematographers I work with are Giuseppe Rotunno’s students.
-Rotunno basically shot all the best Visconti’s films, and he teaches in reference to that cinema.
-So what I got is that everything you shoot needs a meaning, and the lighting is storytelling because it sets the characters into space.
-Everybody thinks Italian directors have an obsession for the visual aspect, but it’s strictly connected to the meaning, you need an atmosphere for your characters.
+Rotunno shot all the best Visconti films, and he teaches about that cinema.
+So what I got is that everything you shoot needs meaning, and the lighting is storytelling because it sets the characters into space.
+Everybody thinks Italian directors have an obsession with the visual aspect, but it’s strictly connected to the meaning, you need an atmosphere for your characters.

 A. My feature documentary, “Avanti.”
-I put together all the things I’m interested in: literature, philosophy, and politics.
+I put together all the things I’m interested in literature, philosophy, and politics.
 Indeed I opened the film quoting Albert Camus.
 I think he’s still a great inspiration for young people.
-Camus believes that freedom is something that requires an effort, it’s a specific choice and it implies solitude.
-He calls people to take their responsibilities and stop hiding behind ideologies, relationships or easy lifestyles.
+Camus believes that freedom is something that requires effort, it’s a specific choice and it implies solitude.
+He calls on people to take responsibility and stop hiding behind ideologies, relationships, or easy lifestyles.

 Q. What has been one of the best achievements of your career so far?